Discharge Conditions: How to Request Review

 The reason for your discharge and the “character” of that discharge is very important in deciding if you (and/or your dependents) are eligible for military and veteran benefits as a result of military service.

 If you believe that the reason for your discharge or character of service on your DD-214 are incorrect or unfair, you can ask for a review by the appropriate Discharge Review Board for your branch of service.
 Each branch of the service has its own process for conducting this review, except for the Marines, which shares a board with the Navy.

 The Review Board has the authority to change the reason for discharge and/or the character of discharge.
 It does not have the authority to revoke the discharge or reinstate anybody.
 Decisions of the Review Board are final, however if your request is denied, you may then submit a request to the appropriate Board for Correction of Military Records.

 Is my situation eligible for review by a discharge review board?

 Yes, if your discharge occurred within the past 15 years and did not result from a sentence given by a general court martial.

 If your discharge is more than 15 years old or results from a general court martial, you need to use a different process.
 In these situations, you must request review by the appropriate Board for Correction of Military Records.
 For more information about the Board for Correction of Military Records process.

 How does the Discharge Review Board make its decision?

-In general, the Review Board is looking at two questions:
+In general, the Review Board is looking at two issues:

 - Impropriety: Was the discharge handled properly?